 After talking over their playlist and theme with a partner, share your own examples.
 It’s important for teachers to model being in that place of vulnerability if we are going to ask students to do the same.
 Then, call for volunteers to share with the group.
 (I have found it helps to increase involvement when I offer to play part of their favorite song on the playlist for the class.)
 Many students participate, even if they only choose to talk about one aspect of their assignment.

 Trading ideas and opening up about our self-reflections is a meaningful activity for the end of the year.
 The Playlist of My Year assignment combines elements of writing mastery, growth mindset, making connections, theme analysis, critical thinking, and feel-good music.

 At the very end of the school year, students need to understand that teachers want to see solid writing, but it doesn’t have to be in the context of an entire essay.
 When we take time to emphasize the importance and weight that a few sentences carry, it helps students understand that every word they write matters.

 Looking for other high-interest writing activities for the end of the school year?
 Try these:

-Click on the image below to access the full resource for this fun music-based writing assignment for secondary ELA.
+Click on the Playlist of My Year image below to access the full resource for this fun music-based writing assignment for secondary ELA.